icewill4/discordBot_lol-tft/README.md

 Features TODO list:
 commands:

-/rank/{player}/(optionnal soloQ/flex) default both
+/profil/{playername}
-give the the rank of the player
+show the the rank and the level of the player

 /rankevo/{player}
 show the evolution of lp of the day of the player